-We work with children ages 6 to 12 years offering basic English classes and environmental education.
+We work with children aged 6 to 12 years offering basic English classes and environmental education.

-Additionally volonteers are welcome to support our health center (puesto de salud).
-Nurses brought e.g. equipment in order to check diabetes or blood pressure.
+Volunteers are also welcome to support our health center (puesto de salud).

-In Candelaria volunteers will have access to a supermarket where you will be able to purchase different products, health centre, pharmacy, gas station, library, and schools (primary, basic and diversified)
+In Candelaria, volunteers will have access to a supermarket, health center, pharmacy, gas station, library, and schools (primary, basic, and diversified).

 “El Proyecto 123” was founded in 2009 by Jorge Pérez with the assistance of 2 volunteers.

 The first objective of the project is to give children in the community the opportunity to learn English and relevant language skills.
 We believe that English language skills are important for every child’s future.
 We also recognize that a greater environmental awareness is desperately needed in our community.
 We wish to implement an environmental education that informs our community about the best practices concerning waste disposal and recycling.
 Problems such as plastic waste disposal have become large concerns for the community of Candelaria.
 In order to fulfill our objectives, we require volunteers like you to help us in our small community on the Pacific coast of Guatemala.